 Food poisoning and other foodborne contamination of bacterial, viral or parasitic agents can lead to gastroenteritis, dehydration and other more serious health problems such as kidney failure and death.
 No one wants to put our life at risk every time we lift a fork or spoon to our mouth.

 Humans can get sick from food that is not processed under strict food safety regulations.
 For example, Escherichia coli (E. coli) can be caused by beef contaminated with feces during slaughter, unpasteurized milk and apple cider, alfalfa sprouts and contaminated water.

 Food safety regulations are required to be standardized for compliance throughout each step of the food chain from production, storage and distribution, to sale and service of the consumer and must include regulations for receiving, re-packing, food storage, preparation and cooking, cooling and re-heating, displaying products, handling products when serving customers, packaging, cleaning and sanitising, pest control, transport and delivery.

-Proper food storage delivers best food quality by retaining flavor, colour, texture and nutrients and reduces the onset of food-borne bacteria.
+Proper food storage delivers the best food quality by retaining flavor, colour, texture and nutrients and reduces the onset of food-borne bacteria.
 It is also impacted by the time required to move it from the farm, to shop, to our homes and depends whether food is perishable (meat, eggs, fruit, vegetables), semi-perishable (grains, dry mixes) or non-perishable (sugar, canned goods) and how they are handled and transported.

 Packaging is not only about appealing design so the consumer will make a purchasing decision.
 It protects food products from physical damage, minimises food waste, reduces the amount of preservatives used in food and provides labelling for nutritional and allergy information and the products ‘sell-by’ date.